Elumind - mental health clinic

 Treatment options for Depression.

-Dr. Kourosh Edalati founded Elumind to take brain health and therefore the health of the body to a whole new level with the vision of changing the way we live our lives forever.
+Dr. Kourosh Edalati founded Elumind to take brain health and the health of the body to a whole new level, and a vision of changing the way we live our lives forever.
 He is a psychiatry graduate from the University of British Columbia.
 He works in private practice working with a variety of mental health conditions.
 Additionally, he worked at BC Children’s Hospital in the Child and Family Clinic specializing in PTSD in children and adolescents.
 Dr. Edalati is also a clinical instructor for the department of psychiatry at the University of British Columbia.